bigshrey/playlist-merge/README.md

 - **[2025-09-04] Log: README fully updated and validated.
 All outstanding TODOs, process requirements, and documentation practices are current and aligned with the codebase.
 Previous out-of-date log removed.**

+### 2025-09-04 (continued)
+- Added robust selectors for genre and releaseDate fields in MetadataFieldRegistry.java to enable reliable extraction and future enrichment.
+- Refactored AuthService.java to consolidate manual login workflows: merged displayBrowserForManualLogin and waitForUserToContinue into handleManualLogin, which now includes robust error handling for browser closure, network issues, and user abort.
+Legacy methods are marked as deprecated, and callback extensibility is supported.
+- Updated documentation and comments in AuthService and MetadataFieldRegistry to reflect these changes.
+- Validated all affected files for errors and documentation consistency.
+- Outstanding TODOs: Review all documentation and comments for consistency with the latest implementation.
+Continue to improve manual login extensibility and error handling as needed.